About youth detention in Queensland

 - provide consequences for offending

-Current youth detention centres
+Current centres

-Queensland currently has 3 youth detention centres.
+Queensland currently has a youth remand centre and 3 youth detention centres.

 Cleveland Youth Detention Centre